Tampere light rail: Rolling stock

-After a bidding contest, the Kajaani-based company Škoda Transtech was chosen as the provider of the vehicle stock in October 2016.
-A competing provider complained to the market court about this decision, where the complaint was rejected in October 2017.
-After this Transtech and the city of Tampere signed an agreement about delivery of the tram vehicles (Artic X34).
-The design of the trams was finalized in 2018.
+After a bidding process, the Kajaani-based company Škoda Transtech was selected as the supplier of the rolling stock in October 2016.
+A competing bidder lodged a complaint with the market court, but the complaint was rejected in October 2017.
+Following the decision, Transtech and the city of Tampere signed an agreement for the delivery of the Artic X34 tram vehicles.
+The tram design was finalised in 2018.

-In the first stage 19 vehicles were delivered and 5 to 6 more vehicles were delivered in the second stage.
-The agreement includes an option for an additional 46 vehicles (after the first 19 vehicles), to provide for further expansion of the light rail.
-The first vehicles were test driven in 2020.
-The order for the first and second stages includes 26 vehicles in total.
-The price per vehicle is 3.2 to 3.8 million euro and the price for the entire order is about 97.5 million euro.
+Nineteen vehicles were delivered for the opening of the first phase of the tramway.
+The contract also included options for up to 46 additional vehicles and for extra modules to extend tram length.
+The first vehicles were test-driven in 2020.
+In 2022, an agreement was made to assemble a sixth additional vehicle from spare parts, followed by further orders for five and then three more trams.This brought the total of 28 vehicles for the first and second stages, with a price per vehicle of 3.2 to 3.8 million euro and the price for the entire order of about 97.5 million euro.

+In September 2024, an agreement was made for Transtech to extend eleven trams with an additional 10-metre long module, increasing capacity by 30%.
+The first extended tram is expected to be ready for testing in 2026.
+A further order was placed in December 2024 for additional seven three-section trams and eight extension modules for existing vehicles, with deliveries scheduled for 2027–2028.

-The model of the Tampere tram is ForCity Smart Artic X34 and they are 37.3 metres long, low-floored and drivable in both directions.
-The agreement about the vehicles includes an option to lengthen the vehicles to 47 metres.
-The industrial design company Idis Design was chosen as the designer of the vehicles in January 2018.
-The main solutions for the vehicles were designed in early 2018 after which the design was improved by constructing a life-size model tram vehicle to describe the details of the design.
-The first raw model tram was completed in March 2018 and the finalised model was presented to the citizens of Tampere in February 2019.
-Transtech started construction of the vehicles in Otanmäki in Kajaani in October 2018; the first vehicle was completed and delivered to Tampere in May 2020.
-Already in February 2020 Transtech had provided a TW 6000 tram from 1981 to Tampere as a test vehicle.
+The model used on the Tampere tram is the ForCity Smart Artic X34 and they are 37.3 metres long, low-floored and bidirectional.
+The contract includes an option to lengthen the vehicles to 47 metres.
+The industrial design company Idis Design was selected to design the vehicles in January 2018.
+Core design solutions were developed in early 2018, followed by refinement using a life-size mock-up to finalise details.
+The first raw model tram was completed in March 2018 and the finished model was presented to Tampere citizens in February 2019.
+Construction of the vehicles began at Transtech's Otanmäki facility in Kajaani in October 2018; the first unit was completed and delivered to Tampere in May 2020.
+In February 2020, Transtech had already provided a TW 6000 tram from 1981 to Tampere as a test vehicle.

-The vehicles have space for 264 passengers, of which 104 are seating places.
-The top traffic speed is 70 kilometres per hour; the average speed is 19 to 22 kilometres per hour.
+The vehicles have capacity for 264 passengers, including 104 seated.
+The The maximum operating speed is 70 km/h; the average speed is 19 to 22 km/h.
 Movement between the platform and the tram is level and accessible.
-The final design and colouring of the trams were announced in October 2018, with brick red chosen as the main colour of the trams.
+The final exterior design and color scheme were announced in October 2018, with brick red selected as the primary color.